 Why shouldn’t you put electronic items out with the trash?

 Did you know that electronic waste (e-waste) has been classified as a hazardous material?
 Electronic items contain hazardous materials such as mercury, lead and silicon.
 For example, in order to protect consumers from radiation dangers, the glass in CRT monitors and TVs contain lead.
 Approximately 20% of the weight in each CRT is lead – which equates to 4 to 8 pounds per unit.

 While these items are perfectly safe for everyday use, they become dangerous when smashed open (like on a garbage truck) or exposed to elements (like in a landfill).
-For these reasons, the proper disposal of e-waste has become a paramount concern for legislators, environmentalists and the general public.
+For these reasons, the proper computer recycling and disposal of e-waste has become a paramount concern for legislators, environmentalists and the general public.

 How do we handle e-waste?